GridGain-Demos/gridgain-technology-primer/README.md

 	![](images/initialize_cluster.png)

-11. Set your Cluster name and add your license file, then click `Initialise`
+11. Set your Cluster name and add your license file if using GridGain, then click `Initialise`

 ## Creating Media Store Schema and Loading Data